dhughes/tiy-java-crash-course/Crash Course.md

 The default program on glot.io just so happens to be a Hello World program:

-<iframe src='https://glot.io/snippets/egqcav81gh/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>
+<iframe src='https://glot.io/snippets/egqcav81gh/embed' frameborder='0'  sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>

 Go ahead and click the run button.
 You'll see the text "Hello World" output.